Samplix-ApS/Downstream_bioinformatics_tools/README.md

 *	Ensures that there are not too many sequence records present in the reference

 **Optional**
-* Extract sequences from a provided list of sequence record names (e.g. chromosome names) to create a filtered reference, e.g. a reference only containing the primary assembly
+* Extracts sequences from a provided list of sequence record names (e.g. chromosome names) to create a filtered reference, e.g. a reference only containing the primary assembly
-* Extract sequences and rename these, by providing two lists of names, e.g. to rename NC0001.1 to chr1.
+* Extracts sequences and rename these, by providing two lists of names, e.g. to rename NC0001.1 to chr1.
 The list provided are a list of sequence record names (e.g. NC_0001.1, NC002.1, etc.) and a list of replacement names (e.g. chr1, chr2, etc.).

-*	Index with bwa for use in ILMN
+*	Indexes with bwa for use in ILMN
-*	Index with samtools for use in IGV
+*	Indexes with samtools for use in IGV

 1. Click _Prepare reference_ under Reference tools.